KeithDHedger/LFSBootCD/README.md

 Build a new CD:

-You MAY need the git lfs plugin avaialable here: https://git-lfs.github.com/
+You MAY need the git lfs plugin available here: https://git-lfs.github.com/

 All commands marked with * MUST be run as root to preserve permissions ( don't type the *! ).